Offering Grief Support after Losing a Loved One.

 I found that people who had never experienced a death in their own family were almost afraid to call and some people will avoid contact not knowing what to say or do.
 I think people finally learn how to handle grief after going through the process based on how their family handled the process.
 Each culture and religion have rituals that address a soul passing on in their own special way.

-Here are a few suggestions that you might use if someone close to you needs some love support during a challenging or sorrow filled time.
+Here are a few suggestions that you might use if someone close to you needs some love and support during a challenging or sorrow-filled time.
 Often after a death or a traumatic event, they may be in shock, feel disoriented, disorganized, and need support and don’t know how to ask for assistance.

 - Call them and ask if they need anything or send a warm card letting them know you are thinking of them.
 Mention that you are open to help and can be there for support.